 4. Leverage text-to-give campaigns

-We’ve all seen text-to-give campaigns run by larger organizations like the Red Cross’s Haiti Earthquake relief campaign which raised over $43 million through text messages.
+We’ve all seen text-to-give campaigns run by larger organizations.
+Even the country of Ukraine has run a successful campaign to raise more than one million dollars in three days.
 But text-to-give can work for organizations of any size.

 Because everyone is on their smartphones these days, you want to offer as many ways for a donor to give on their mobile device as possible.
 That’s why leveraging text-to-give is so important.
 It’s a fast, comfortable way for potential donors to give to your cause when it’s still on their minds.